SANDHYACR77/SANDHYACR77/README.md

 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on Youtube
 - 💬 Ask me about Computer Vision
-- 📫 How to reach me: sandhyaramesh.cr77.com
+- 📫 How to reach me
   <br>
 </div>